What is a bridging benefit?

 You can carry on working after the age of 65.
 Your employer cannot fire you or force you to retire.

 If you want to retire earlier, make sure you know how the new (higher) AOW pension age will affect your income.
-Ask your pension fund, pension insurer or your trade union about this.
+Ask your pension fund, pension insurer or trade union about this.

 If you are not working and your income is below the level of income support, ask your municipality (gemeente) whether you can get income support.